cyberFund/cyberrating/paper.md

 In order to define reporting structure we represent a domain of cryptoproperty as a simple graph there edges are systems and vertexes are exchange ratios.
 ![system_graph](system_graph.png)

 Availability of such reporting in machine readable format is significant part of cryptoproperty evaluation.
-Decentralized Reporting Specification or DRS is stick to semantics versioning and inherent component of cyber•Rating.
+Decentralized Reporting Specification [Appendix B] or DRS is stick to semantics versioning and inherent component of cyber•Rating.

 ## 10. Self-governance

-Responsibilities of expert committee:

-- Shareholders agreement control & reporting.
-- Development and Marketing investments.
-- Methodology Approval
-- Define Due diligence process and requirements.
-- Approval of Cryptoproperty Compliance Declaration
-- Approval of Distributed Reporting Specification
+We propose a system there all critical parameters will be defined by a consensus of reputation token holders:

 - Approval of Scoring Coefficients

-Process.
-All development is open source and happens in [cyber•Rating repository](https://github.com/cyberFund/cyberRating).
-There is [Board of Development](https://waffle.io/cyberFund/cyberRating).
+- Hard forks with implementation of cyber•Fund Improvemnt Proposals
+- Other important variable such as transaction fee per vote, sugesting cryptoproperty for review, etc.

+In the following paper we define mentined about cyber•Fund investment protocol and technical implementation details.

 ## 11. Conclusion